Siege-Perilous/tableslayer/packages/ui/components/stage/spec_v2.md

 ## Summary

-This stage has three primary goals:
+This stage has the following primary goals:

 - Polish and provide variety to the effects.
-- Provide a "selected layer" concept, and provide documentation patterns for how to pass down prop state based on mouse / click patterns.
-- Provide helper functions for sensible prop defaults
+- Keymapping / function exposure
+- Allow for scene rotation and test full-screen usage
+- Allow for MP4s in place of image backgrounds.
+- Integration requests

-## Effects
+### Effects

 Please be creative and add your expertise.
 The list below is suggestive, rather than specific.
 Follow your artistic fancies.